Chart Color Schemes

 Seabrook is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Seabrook's population shows high cultural diversity, with 40.0% born overseas and 41.0% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 47.0%.
-Hinduism is notably higher than average, comprising 9.0%, compared to Greater Melbourne's 1.9%.
+Christianity is the predominant religion, comprising 47.0%.
+Hinduism stands out at 9.0%, significantly higher than Greater Melbourne's average of 1.9%.

 Frequently Asked Questions - Diversity